NSExceptional/SnapchatKit/README.md

 [![Issues](https://img.shields.io/github/issues-raw/ThePantsThief/SnapchatKit.svg?style=flat)](https://github.com//ThePantsThief/SnapchatKit/issues)
 [![Stars](https://img.shields.io/github/stars/ThePantsThief/SnapchatKit.svg?style=flat)](https://github.com//ThePantsThief/SnapchatKit/stargazers)

+## Quick FAQ
+> Why isn't login working?

+SnapchatKit relies on Liam Cottle's private API to sign in.
+If or when his API becomes public, SnapchatKit will work again.
+I have access to the API to maintain SnapchatKit.

+> What is `Login.h` / why is it missing?

+It's just a file I keep my credentials in on my computer.
+You can safely remove any references to it, and any mysterious constants like `kUsername` or `kAuthToken` which are defined in `Login.h`.

 ## Usage

 Documentation for SnapchatKit is on [Cocoadocs](http://cocoadocs.org/docsets/SnapchatKit/0.1.0/index.html).
 To run the example project, clone the repo, and run `pod install` from the Example directory first.